JochemTolsma/SNA-4-Social-Scientists/docs/02-Dyads.md

 When there is a tie from *i* to *j* and vice versa, we call this a reciprocated dyad.
 I hope you see that the reasons for me to start or break a relation with you if you don't have relation with me, may be different from the reasons for me to start or break a relation with you if you have relation with me.

 If we consider two types of undirected relations simultaneously, we have three distinct configurations.
-See Figure \@ref{fig:mud}.
+See Figure \@ref(fig:mud).

 <div class="figure">
 <img src="slide5.PNG" alt="multiplex, undirected dyad configurations" width="100%" />